refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 ```

+#### UI Integrations

+When provided, our UI Integrations works out-of-the-box with I18n Provider.

+For example, it will automatically translate menu items, button texts, table columns, page titles, and more.

+> See the [Internationalization](/docs/guides-concepts/internationalization/) guide for more information.

 ### Router Provider

 Router provider helps **refine** understand the relationship between resources and routes.
 Enables navigation features like breadcrumbs, automatic redirections after CRUD operations, rendering menu items.